 A frequent challenge to the growth of renewables is that the generation is intermittent.
-Both wind and solar are highly intermittent - with generation averaging approximately 30% of nameplate rating.13 Hydroelectric projects are also intermittent, although usually less than solar and wind.
-Even major thermal projects have a degree of intermittency with availability rates as low as 80%.14
+Both wind and solar are highly intermittent - with generation averaging approximately thirty percent of nameplate rating.6

+Hydroelectric projects are also intermittent, although usually less than solar and wind.
+Even major thermal projects have a degree of intermittency with availability rates as low as eighty percent.

 The industry's solution to the need for high degrees of reliability based on only partially reliable resources has been to assemble portfolios of resources.
-The presence of inefficient capacity markets - especially in the eastern administered market sates has driven the U.S. and Canadian capacity margin - the margin above the nameplate capacity of individual resources to higher and higher levels.
-The American and Canadian average in the most recent North American Reliability Corporation report has increased the capacity margin to 23.6% -- almost twice the level required in traditional utility requirements.15 Certain sub regions, PJM, for example, are expected to reach a reserve margin of 34.53% by 2023.16
+The presence of inefficient capacity markets, especially in the eastern administered market states, has driven the U.S. and Canadian capacity margin, the margin above the nameplate capacity of individual resources, to higher and higher levels.

+The American and Canadian average in the most recent North American Reliability Corporation report has increased the capacity margin to 23.6 percent, which is almost twice the level required in traditional utility requirements.
+Certain sub regions, PJM, for example, are expected to reach a reserve margin of 34.53 percent by 2023.